bahodge/tomb-of-annihilation/sessions/Session 35.md

 “The snakes are not what they seem.”
 “Kubazan = bravery.
 Shagambi = wisdom.
 Moa = ?”

 We are ambushed by a bunch of snake people.
 They look similar to [[Raj'nisi]].
-We kill all of them .
+We kill all of them.